DIVERSITY AND INCLUSION QUESTIONS FOR EMPLOYEES

-For that very reason, to gauge the level of readiness of an organization in terms of diversity & inclusion there are certain questions or surveys that helps in understanding the readiness and planning the entire initiative basis the need of the hour.
+For that very reason, to gauge the level of readiness of an organization in terms of diversity & inclusion there are certain questions or surveys that help in understanding the readiness and planning the entire initiative basis the need of the hour.

 At face level, sometimes organizations would like to believe they are diverse in nature and their practices are inclusive.
-But in reality, there could be a trouble in sustaining employees from diverse backgrounds due to varied reasons.
+But in reality, there could be trouble in sustaining employees from diverse backgrounds due to varied reasons.
 In order to understand the actual scenario, it is essential to delve deep.
 For this, surveys will be handy, and they also give a perspective of the readiness of the employees and their expectations from the initiative.

 - Do you feel a sense of belongingness with this organization? – Many research studies have found that for diversity and inclusion one factor that was crucial was belongingness.
-This is because belonging as a factor has been unfailingly a predictor of higher employee engagement and better diversity and inclusion standard.
+This is because belonging as a factor has been unfailingly a predictor of higher employee engagement and better diversity and inclusion standards.

 - Do you feel involved in the decision-making process? – It is difficult to involve everyone in every decision-making process.
 But as long as employees feel there is equal representation of different people in the decision-making process they tend to commit more to the decisions.
 It is about including or hearing out varied perspectives and not about choosing or implementing my decision.
 The decision can be anything but was the process of decision-making fair is what will make the difference.